Last updated on December 8, 2020 at 13:53

 - The number of receptors is downregulated

-- Certain enzymes that break down the drug are stimulated
+- Enzymes that metabolize the drug are stimulated

 - The body counteracts the drug effects by using other mechanisms